obscuritylabs/darkmoon/darkmoon-cli/README.md

 **Results:**

-+ A dictionary with all the metadata, including the unique types for .exe and .dll files, is returned
++ A dictionary (string:Any) with all the metadata, including the unique types for .exe and .dll files, is returned

 **Example:**